api-platform/create-client/README.md

 import { Provider } from 'react-redux';
 import thunk from 'redux-thunk';
 import { reducer as form } from 'redux-form';
-import { BrowserRouter as Router, Route } from 'react-router-dom';
+import { BrowserRouter as Router, Route, Switch } from 'react-router-dom';
 import createBrowserHistory from 'history/createBrowserHistory';
 import { syncHistoryWithStore, routerReducer as routing } from 'react-router-redux'